emojicode/emojicode.github.io/src/reference/types.md

 Type casting may not be confused with type conversion.
 You can’t cast 🚂 to 🚀.
 In such a case you would have to use appropriate methods.

+## Expectations

+The compiler internally uses so-called *expectations*.
+When you define a method that expects a 🚀 as single argument the compiler will expect a 🚀 to occur when it parses the arguments to a call of this method.
+This information isn’t only used to verify that the correct kind of argument was passed but is also used in several other cases:

+* The compiler uses expectations to automatically convert 🚂 literals to 🚀 literals when a 🚀 is expected.
+Please note, that this only applies to literals.
+* Dictionary and list literals don’t infer their type when a list or dictionary literal is expected.
+If, for instance, an argument of type 🍨🐚⚪️ is expected and you provide `🍨34 21 63🍆` this list literal won’t be of type 🍨🐚🚂 (which would be incompatible to the argument) but of type 🍨🐚⚪️.
+The same applies to dictionary literals.